Services for School-age Students with Disabilities

 Urban Pathways 6-12 Charter School (“Charter School”) provides a free, appropriate, public education (“FAPE”) to eligible students.
 To qualify as an eligible student, the child must be of school age, in need of specially-designed instruction, and meet eligibility criteria for one or more physical or mental disabilities as set forth in the federal Individuals with Disabilities Education Act (“IDEA”) and Chapter 711 of the Pennsylvania State Regulations.

-The Charter School uses identification procedures to determine eligibility of students and provide an appropriate educational program consisting of special education and related services, individualized to meet student needs at no cost to the parents.
+The Charter School uses identification procedures to determine the eligibility of students and provides an appropriate educational program consisting of special education and related services individualized to meet student needs at no cost to the parents.
 To identify students who may be eligible for special education, various screening activities are conducted on an on-going basis.
-These screening activities include: review of group-based data (cumulative records, enrollment records, health records, report cards, ability, and achievement test scores); hearing, vision, physical, and speech/language screening; and review of data by applicable Charter School Teams.
+These screening activities include a review of group-based data (cumulative records, enrollment records, health records, report cards, ability, and achievement test scores); hearing, vision, physical, and speech/language screening; and review of data by applicable Charter School Teams.
 When screening results suggest that the student may be eligible for special education services, the Charter School seeks written parental consent to conduct a multidisciplinary evaluation because the Charter School cannot conduct an evaluation or provide an initial provision of special education services without this written permission.
-For additional information related to consent, please refer the Procedural Safeguards Notice which can be found at the PaTTAN website, www.Pattan.net.
+For additional information related to consent, please refer to the Procedural Safeguards Notice which can be found at the PaTTAN website, www.pattan.net.

-However, Parents who suspect that their child is eligible for special education services may request a multidisciplinary evaluation at any time through a written request to the Principal or Special Education Coordinator.
-If the parent disagrees with the Evaluation Report, the parent can request an independent education evaluation at public expense.
+However, parents who suspect that their child is eligible for special education services may request a multidisciplinary evaluation at any time through a written request to the Principal or Special Education Coordinator.
+If the parent disagrees with the Evaluation Report, the parent can request an independent educational evaluation at public expense.

 Services for Protected Handicapped Students